About Faculty in Residence

-Applications for Faculty-in-Residence appointment are accepted from any current Stanford faculty member who belongs to the Academic Council.
+Applications for Faculty in Residence appointment are accepted from any current Stanford faculty member who belongs to the Academic Council.
 The home department continues to pay the faculty salary during the overseas appointment.
 Non-tenure track Stanford faculty can be considered occasionally, as can emeriti.
 Please inquire about your specific circumstances.

-Cape Town: Winter, Spring, Summer
+Cape Town: Autumn

-Madrid: Autumn, Winter, Spring
+Madrid: Autumn, Winter

-Paris: Autumn, Winter, Spring
+Paris: Autumn, Spring